 - Consists of .7734 Troy ounce of actual silver content.

-- Bears a Grade of Mint State 66 from the Professional Coin Grading Service.
+- Graded Mint State 66 by the Professional Coin Grading Service.

-- Comes with a CC mint mark from the Carson City Mint.
+- Bears a CC mint mark from the West Point Mint.

 Carson City Mint Silver Morgan Dollars are some of the hardest to find for some date marks.
 Millions of the original Silver Morgans from the Carson City Mint never even found their way into circulation as the US Mint ended up storing those coins in Treasury vaults and the coins went unnoticed for nearly a century.